granttchart/cta-alexa-app/README.md

 ## Sample utterances

-Alexa, when is the next red line train?
+Alexa, when is the next red line train for Thorndale?
 Alexa, when is the next 87 bus?

 ## Privacy

-This skill uses your device's location as provided by the Alexa API.
-However, no location information is stored.
+This skill does not store any information shared with it.